-The VM guest OS is under sustained memory pressure (low usable memory with elevated major page faults and/or swap I/O), risking thrashing, swapping, or OOM kills.
+The virtual machine (VM) guest operating system (OS) is under sustained memory pressure (low usable memory with elevated major page faults and/or swap I/O).
+This can cause thrashing, swapping, or OOM kills.

 kubevirt_vmi_info{vm="<vm-name>", namespace="<namespace>",